How to get a better rate when you renew your mortgage

 - Are you receiving other perks, such as free banking or preferred rates on savings accounts or guaranteed investment certificates (GICs)?
 If the answer is yes, determine the dollar value to ensure it’s worth staying put.

-- Has your financial situation changed and, if so, do you want to change your mortgage payment frequency or amount?
+- Has your financial situation changed?
+If so, do you want to change your mortgage payment frequency or amount?

 - Can you handle increasing your payments to pay off your mortgage sooner?

-- Do you want the ability to make lump-sum payments directly to the principal?
+- Do you want the ability to make lump-sum payments directly toward the principal?
 How much?

 - Would you like to consolidate credit card or other high-interest debt?